 Ketosis is a metabolic state where the liver produces small organic molecules called ketone bodies.

 Most cells in the body can use ketone bodies as a source of energy.
-When there is limited supply of external energy sources, such as during prolonged fasting or carbohydrate restriction, ketone bodies can provide energy for most organs.
-In this situation, ketosis can be regarded as a normal, adaptive physiologic response that is essential for life, enabling us to survive periods of famine.
+When there is a limited supply of external energy sources, such as during prolonged fasting or carbohydrate restriction, ketone bodies can provide energy for most organs.
+In this situation, ketosis can be regarded as a reasonable, adaptive physiologic response that is essential for life, enabling us to survive periods of famine.

 Nutritional ketosis should not be confused with ketoacidosis, a metabolic condition where the blood becomes acidic as a result of the accumulation of ketone bodies.
 Ketoacidosis can have serious consequences and may need urgent medical treatment.
 The most common forms are diabetic ketoacidosis and alcoholic ketoacidosis.

 What Is Ketosis?

 The human body can be regarded as a biologic machine.
 Machines need energy to operate.
 Some use gasoline, others use electricity, and some use other power resources.

 Glucose is the primary fuel for most cells and organs in the body.
 To obtain energy, cells must take up glucose from the blood.
 Once glucose enters the cells, a series of metabolic reactions break it down into carbon dioxide and water, releasing energy in the process.